-Attendance during the year at meetings was as follows:
+Attendance at meetings in the year was as follows:

 Trustee Meetings attended Out of a possible

-Mr Jonathan Wilson (Chair) 6 6
+Mr Jonathan Wilson (Chair) (resigned 26 January 2021) 3 2 2

-Mr John Ashley 6 6
+Mr John Ashley (appointed 13 July 2021) 6 6

 Mr Adam Campbell (Headteacher) 6 6

 Mrs Fran Sherry (Staff Trustee) 6 6

+Mr Franco Cameli (appointed 6 January 2021) 2 2

-Mrs C Bennett also attended all of the above meetings in her role as School Business Manager.
+Mrs C Bennett / Katherine Jukes also attended all of the above meetings in her role as School Business Manager.

 During the course of the year the Environment and Finance committee reviewed all the monthly finance reports against budget and cash flow statements.
-The finance risk register was reviewed and discussed in full at Committee meetings in November 2019 January 2020 and May 2020.
-The main risks that were monitored during the in-year were budgetary risks surrounding the School and Preschool.
-The uncertainty surrounding Central Government funding for schools for future years.
-The risks associated with the capital build of the new pre-school building.
+The finance risk register was reviewed and discussed in full at Committee meetings in February 2021, March 2021 and May 2021.
+The main risks that were monitored were the risk that the in year budget for 21/22 and 22/23 years will be in deficit due to reduced pupil numbers.
+The risk that the budget will be in deficit for the current year.
+The risk of loss of income from both Kids Club and Saplings fees due to Covid closures.